Steven-MKN/ZaioLevel3Challenges/README.md

 ‘You have signed up’.
 When the user signs in, the user should be notified ‘You have signed in’.
 You may only use the programming language or framework you chose as your Specialisation to attempt this challenge.
 There is no correct answer for this, brain storm and just make what you think is right.

+# Reflection

+During these challenges, here's what I learned:

+-How to use packages and the package.json file,
+-How to use express to route and serve webpages,
+-How to validate a form before submission,
+-How to use different http methods (get, delete, post, put), and -How to insert and query MongoDB.